 Error and Uncertainty

 Problems with running the model included issues with constructing an image composite that mirrored Savage et al. (2015) due to unclear documentation in the literature.
 Additionally, model outputs at this stage have not been verified and the statistics remain unclear.
-A major issue with the model was in acquiring a binary (BIN) map output from the support vector machine (SVM), which prohibits combining continuous (CON) and binary (BIN) results for a finished species composition product.
+A major issue with the model was in acquiring a BIN map output from the SVM, which prohibits combining CON and BIN results for a finished species composition product.
 As such, more time is required to analyze and understand the impacts of preliminary composition maps (Figure 2), as well as to troubleshoot and clean up the binary model output before continuing to compile a final map of specific species locations in CSF.

 V. Conclusions